 StARR Program

-For Internal Medicine, this American Board of Internal Medicine (ABIM)-approved opportunity includes a four-year Internal Medicine residency that incorporates 18 months of 80 percent protected time for research and research-related activities during PGY3 and PGY4.
-The Mount Sinai StARR program is primarily for residents who have not already had extensive research experiences but are interested in gaining research knowledge and skills to develop a future physician-investigator career.
+For internal medicine, this American Board of Internal Medicine-approved pathway integrates a four-year internal medicine residency with 18 months of 80 percent protected time for research and research-related activities during PGY3 and PGY4.
+The Mount Sinai StARR program is designed primarily for residents who have not had extensive prior research experiences but are highly motivated to gain the skills, mentorship, and exposure needed to pursue a future career as a physician-investigator.

-StARR residents will develop an individual development plan (IDP) and receive personalized career development mentorship from the Director of the Physician-Scientist Residency Program.
-Every StARR resident will have an experienced NIH-funded research mentor to help develop and oversee their research project, which can be in any aspect of clinical, translational, or basic science research, within the scope of the mission of NHLBI.
-Additionally, StARR residents will have the opportunity to take courses and classes at Icahn Mount Sinai to gain specific research knowledge and skills that will lay the foundation for their future physician-investigator careers.
-Funds are available for StARR residents to support their research needs as well as conference travel.
+StARR residents develop an individual development plan and receive personalized career development mentorship throughout the program.
+Each resident will have an experienced, NIH-funded research mentor to provide guidance in the design and execution of a research project in clinical, translational, or basic science research, within the scope of the mission of NHLBI or NIAID.
+Additionally, StARR residents have access to coursework and structured research and training at the Icahn School of Medicine to build foundational research skills.
+Dedicated funds are available for StARR residents to support their research expenses and conference travel.
 Importantly, StARR residents are uniquely eligible to apply for the NIH early career K38 Stimulating Access to Research in Residency Transition Scholar award.